miglioDev/computer-architecture-exercises/04-assembly-riscv/readme.md

 ### 4.3 Byte and Halfword Transfers

-Sometimes we don't need a full word — for example a `char` only takes 1 byte.
+Sometimes we don't need a full word, for example a `char` only takes 1 byte.
 RISC-V provides smaller load/store instructions:

 | Instruction | Size | Direction | Notes |
 |---|---|---|---|